pcengines/pcengines.github.io/_posts/2019-04-09-PC-Engines-Firmware-v4-9-0-4.md

 ![Process of mainlining](https://cloud.3mdeb.com/index.php/s/c5rmF8zXpkzYcHx/preview)

-The chart represents the total line added and deleted on the PC Engines corebootÂ fork against the rebase point for given release.
-Check the statistics
+The chart represents the total line added and deleted on the PC Engines coreboot fork against the rebase point for a given release.
+Check the statistics with:
-with:

 ```
 git diff --stat 7a732b4 ':(exclude)gitlab-ci.yml' ':(exclude)CHANGELOG.md'